The real-life events behind ITV’s true crime drama White House Farm

 14 months after the preliminary crime, Sheila was vindicated and Jeremy Bamber was discovered responsible of the 5 murders, because the choose described him as “evil, almost beyond belief”.

-He’s at present serving life imprisonment with no risk of parole at HM Jail Wakefield, however to this present day Bamber maintains his innocence; he and his attorneys have made repeated makes an attempt to have the case reviewed, and have appealed the conviction a number of instances.
+He’s at the moment serving life imprisonment with no chance of parole at HM Jail Wakefield, however to this present day Bamber maintains his innocence; he and his attorneys have made repeated makes an attempt to have the case reviewed, and have appealed the conviction a number of instances.

 The six-part drama White Home Farm begins on Wednesday eighth January at 9pm on ITV.